Ante Vokić

 Ante Vokić (23 August 1909 – 8 May 1945) was a Croatian politician, general and putschist.
-Member of the Ustaše, he was the Minister of Armed Forces of the Independent State of Croatia from 29 January to 30 August 1944, succeeding Miroslav Navratil.
+A member of the Ustaše, he was the Minister of Armed Forces of the Independent State of Croatia from 29 January to 30 August 1944, succeeding Miroslav Navratil.

 Vokić was one of the leaders of the 1944 Lorković–Vokić plot, an attempt to align the country with the Allies and against the Axis powers.
 After the plot was uncovered, Vokić was arrested and later executed.

 Biography

 Youth

 Vokić was born in Mostar on 23 August 1909.
 He attended a gymnasium in Sarajevo and studied law at University of Zagreb.
 He ended his studies in 1929 and started working for the train service in Sarajevo.
 He co-founded the Croatian Academic Club Kranjčević and the newspaper Svijest (Consciousness) and participated in the HKD Napredak.

 World War II

 Before the establishment of the Croatian state, Vokić was a member of the Ustaše branch in Zagreb.
 On 11 April 1941, by order of Slavko Kvaternik, he was sent to serve at headquarters of the newly formed Ustasha Surveillance Service, whose main task was to lead and build up existing Ustaša combat formations and form new ones.
 Later that year he was appointed Director of Train Services in Sarajevo.
 He was an organising commander of all Ustaša traffic brigades.
 As an associate of Jure Francetić, he was a founding member of Black Legion, an infantry unit of Ustaše Militia.
 In 1943, he left Sarajevo and moved to Zagreb and on 11 October of that year he was appointed Minister of Transportation and Public Works.

 On 29 January 1944, he was promoted to the Ustaše rank of colonel and named Minister of the Armed Forces.
 Ante Pavelić promoted him to the highest rank, that of Krilnik (Brigadier General).
 He became a close associate and friend of Mladen Lorković.
 Lorković introduced him to Baroness Vraniczany and Baroness Zlata Lubienski, members of high society, who became his good friends.
 At the beginning of August 1944, he stood as best man at the marriage of Lorković to Countess Nada Von Ghyczy.